Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 With UWP, an app may be suspended into memory at any time.
 Suspended apps may be terminated, due to resource constraints, at any time.
 Handling these states, their transitions, and providing a seamless user experience is the responsibility of the developer.
 Template 10 helps automate this.

 Automatically, the Bootstrapper calls `OnNavigatedFrom` on every active view-model.
 In most apps, there will be only one active view-model; but, should there be more, Bootstrapper will call them all.
-Each call will be wrapped in a single Differal, and enable await in the calls.
+Each call will be wrapped in a single Deferral, and enable await in the calls.
 Template 10 cannot extend the 10 second limitation imposed by the platform, so the developer remains responsible to limit the suspend-time operation.

 ````csharp
 public override Task OnNavigatedFromAsync(IDictionary<string, object> suspensionState, bool suspending)